x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/manage-dynamic-distribution-groups.md

 - In the EAC, navigate to **Recipients** \> **Groups**.
 The new dynamic distribution group is displayed in the group list.
 Under **Group Type**, the type is **Dynamic distribution group**.

-- In the Shell, run the following command to display information about the new dynamic distribution group.
+- In Exchange Online PowerShell, run the following command to display information about the new dynamic distribution group.

   ```
-  Get-DynamicDistributionGroup | FL Name,RecipientTypeDetails,RecipientFilter,PrimarySmtpAddress
+  Get-DynamicDistributionGroup | Format-List Name,RecipientTypeDetails,RecipientFilter,PrimarySmtpAddress
   ```

 ### Change dynamic distribution group properties